Risk II: Real Time Risk

 The dice are also different, and create a new strategy for using armies.
-If a player uses 3 armies to attack (over 3 bordering territories), the player will use 3 dice.
+If a player uses 3 armies to attack (over 3 bordering territories), he will use 3 dice.
 If a player uses just one army, he will only use one die and so forth.
 Also, the greater the number of soldiers in the army, the different color of die.
 The darker the color, the more "loaded" the die is.
 For example, if an attacking territory has 30 or more soldiers, it will receive a black die, which will usually roll 4-6's, whereas an army of 5 or less will use a white die, which rolls lower numbers more often.
 The other "loaded" ranks, from highest to lowest are: red, orange, yellow.

 As a result, the ranks range from white, yellow, orange, red (dark), and a deep black.

 Since the battle greatly favors the side that uses mass invasions (they get more dice), sitting back and defending is not a good idea.
 It is not uncommon for a two sided mass invasion to crush a defending army that is twice the invasion size.
 The player should try to mobilize all border forces to attack whenever possible.
 This way the player can avoid the enemy mass invasions and fight some fair border clashes battle, damaging the enemy in the process.
 Most of the time, the benefit of holding a continent border territory is not worth the risk of losing a mass number of soldiers from enemy mass invasions.
 In addition, since the enemy is only allowed one surge attack per round, the damage he can do to the player's inner territory is limited.
 In fact, the enemies that surge attack deep into the player's territory risk having it crushed by the player's mass invasions in the next round, assuming the player can provide a reasonable resistance.

 Tournament

 Tournament employs both Classic and Same Time rules.
-There are 16 different rounds of ascending difficulty, and you are scored after every round.
-If you lose any round, your tournament ends.
-The aim is to gain as many points as possible.
-You gain points for completing your objective and bonus points for eliminating opposing players.
+There are a total of 16 rounds of incremental difficulty, and the player is scored after every round.
+Should the player lose a single round, the tournament ends.
+The aim is to gain as many points as possible, by completing the round's objective and eliminating opponents.
 There is a scoreboard which is pre-filled with different players before play.